-FHA modified the reporting of audit data from Q2 of 2018/19 and onward, such that only observations performed by regional hand hygiene auditors in acute care facilities were included.
-Audit data by site auditors in acute care facilities and all long-term care facilities were not reported.
+FHA modified the reporting of audit data from Q2 of 2018/19 and onward, such that only observations performed by regional hand hygiene auditors in acute care facilities were reported to PICNet.
+Audit data by site auditors in acute care facilities and all long-term care facilities were not included.